-The Company's fair value measurements relate to its cash equivalents and money market funds, which are classified pursuant to authoritative guidance for fair value measurements.
+The Company's fair value measurements relate to its cash equivalents, money market funds and an embedded derivative in the 2025 Notes, which are classified pursuant to authoritative guidance for fair value measurements.
 The Company places its cash equivalents in instruments that meet credit quality standards, as specified in its investment policy guidelines.
 These guidelines also limit the amount of credit exposure to any one issue, issuer or type of instrument.